lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 ### Using SVN Export to Download Only This Tutorial

-1. Bring up a command shell prompt by opening an Xterm window or selecting an Xterm window that is already open.
+1. Bring up a command shell prompt by opening an xterm window or selecting an xterm window that is already open.

 2. Create a "tutorials" directory where we can download the Car Detection tutorial and then change to it: